oracle/graalpython/docs/user/FAQ.md

 classes or use through the `javax.script.ScriptEngine` not being supported.
 See the [Jython Compatibility](Jython.md) guide for details.

-### Do I need to compile and run native modules as LLVM bitcode to use GraalPython?
+### Do I need to compile and run native modules as LLVM bitcode to use GraalVM's Python implementation?

 If you want to run C extensions or use certain built-in features, yes, you need to build the module with GraalVM's Python and then it will run using the GraalVM